 Case Number: 757-220359

-The Court agreed with the submissions of defence counsel and imposed a house arrest sentence, as opposed to jail sentence in a correctional institution.
+The Court agreed with the submissions of defence counsel and imposed a house arrest sentence, as opposed to a jail sentence in a correctional institution.
 This allowed the client to continue repayment and rehabilitation efforts.

 Case Number: 00030220

-Our client was charged with a Fraud Over that occurred while in a position of trust.
+Our client was charged with a ‘Fraud Over’ that occurred while in a position of trust.
 The amount was alleged to be over $250,000 and to have occurred over several years.
 Alberta case law typically requires jail time for such an offence.

-Upon being retained, Joseph Beller combed through the disclosure and was able to convince the assigned Crown prosecutor that the provable amount was limited to only $80,000.
+Upon being retained, Joseph Beller combed through the disclosure and was able to convince the assigned Crown Prosecutor that the provable amount was limited to only $80,000.
 He further obtained several reports, character reference letters, and medical/psychological reports.
 After a lengthy sentencing process, our client was able to avoid jail and was granted a sentence in the community.

 Successful Result: Conditional Sentence Order, No Jail Time